School of Social Work

 Hours: 3

-Advanced Generalist Practice with Small Groups.
-Three semester hours.
-This advanced practice course provides students with theory and skills necessary for advanced generalist practice with groups.
-Students will apply critical thinking and evidence-based practice to work with groups.
-Students are expected to integrate theory and knowledge with skills to effectively lead and intervene with group systems.
+This Advanced Generalist Practice with Small Groups class provides students with advanced group work theory and skills necessary to lead and facilitate small groups work with social work interventions.
 Prerequisites: Students must have been admitted to the MSW program, completed all MSW foundation curriculum requirements, and be in good standing in the MSW program.

 SWK 510 - Clinical Practice in Mental Health